-We opened the curtains and saw clear skies (not surprisingly) in the morning and it seemed that it is hot day again.
-As yesterday we missed fish souq, we started our day with that.
-The fish market smelled as it supposed to.
-Every morning from 4am you can buy the daily catch, ranging from fish, squid and crabs.
-We were there not so early and also saw at the souq fishermen unloading their boats, sorting the fish and taking the fish across the parking lot, this was very interesting.
+We opened the curtains and saw clear skies (not surprisingly) in the morning, and it seemed it was hot again.
+So, as yesterday we missed fish souq, we started our day with that.
+The fish market smelled as it was supposed to.
+Every morning from 4 am, you can buy the daily catch, ranging from fish, squid, and crabs.
+We were there not so early and saw the Souq fishermen unloading their boats, sorting the fish, and taking them across the parking lot.
+This was very interesting.

-After checking out from Naseem hotel (they accepted only cash as a payment) we were heading towards Yiti Beach, it is about 25 km from Muscat.
-We had read the comments that LP directions are not correct.
-We also had the other book - Oman Off-road Explorer, which also had a route to Yiti beach and we decided to follow those directions.
-Although we tried to follow the directions very, we still were at the same roundabout three times.
-The reason was actually the same both directions - after Hamriya roundabout they suggested to turn to the road which is one way going the other way.
-We asked locals for help.
+After checking out of the Naseem hotel (they accepted only cash as a payment), we were heading towards Yiti Beach, about 25 km from Muscat.
+We had read the comments that the LP directions were not correct.
+We also had the other book, Oman Off-road Explorer, which had a route to Yiti beach, and we decided to follow those directions.
+Although we followed the directions carefully, we still ended up at the same roundabout three times.
+The reason was the same in both directions-after the Hamriya roundabout, they suggested turning to the road, which is one way going the other way.
+We asked the locals for help.

-Our main map was in Lonely Planet Arabian Peninsula guidebook and we had several times then we missed the good map.
-I even can not answer the question why we did not buy one.
-Maybe it was because we felt very safe asking help from locals and they were extremely helpful.
-One guy even asked us to follow his car, he showed us the right turning place.
+Our main map was in the Lonely Planet Arabian Peninsula guidebook, and we had missed a good map several times.
+I cannot even answer why we did not buy one.
+Maybe it was because we felt very safe asking for help from accommodating locals.
+One guy even asked us to follow his car; he showed us the right turning place.

 The route took us to the mountains; the whole 40-minute-drive was very scenic.
-We stopped for buying a water and ice-cream in the village shop and after that we were there.
+We stopped to buy water and ice cream in the village shop, and after that, we were there.
 Yiti Beach is a beautiful, deserted sandy beach flanked by two rocky cliffs.
-We did not see any services on the beach itself, we were only visitors.
-Later one couple also came for a picnic lunch.
+We did not see any services on the beach itself; we were only visitors.
+Later, one couple also came for a picnic lunch.

-After first tanning in Oman, we drove forward.
-Our destination for a day was Sur, the beach town 220km south of Muscat.
-We followed the Oman Off-road Explorer book.
-Actually the book was a great help during the whole trip in Oman.
+After our first tanning in Oman, we drove forward.
+Our destination for the day was Sur, a beach town 220km south of Muscat.
+We followed the Oman Off-Road Explorer book.
+The book was a great help during the whole trip to Oman.

 We picked the road by the sea to Sur.
-It was said in the route description that 4WD car is needed for that coast route.
-And yes, even in the beginning the road was hilly and rocky.
-At one point we saw that road construction is going on.
-And next we realized that we are in the middle of road construction – the road was not finished yet.
-But with our Toyota Prado we managed to cross few hundreds meters to the road.
-After that it was much easier already – mostly the road was already paved and it was easy to drive there with no traffic at 120 km/hour.
+It was said in the route description that a 4WD car is needed for that coast route.
+And yes, even in the beginning, the road was hilly and rocky.
+At one point, we saw that road construction was going on.
+And next, we realized we were in the middle of road construction—the road was not yet finished.
+But with our Toyota Prado, we crossed a few hundred meters to reach the road.
+After that, it was much easier—most of the streets were already paved, and driving there with no traffic at 120 km/hour was easy.

-As Off-road Explorer suggested we also stopped at Sink Hole (Dibab Lake Park).
-We were not prepared for picnic, but there were bathroom facilities and several picnic tables available.
-Despite the facilities the place looks quite disused.
-The sinkhole itself is great but I would not come here only because of that.
-But if the sun is right it could give good photo opportunities.
-There is also possibility to swim if you step down to the hole, although the water is quite salty.
+As Off-road Explorer suggested, we also stopped at Sinkhole (Dibab Lake Park).
+We were unprepared for the picnic, but bathroom facilities and several picnic tables were available.
+Despite the facilities, the place looks entirely disused.
+The sinkhole is excellent, but I would not come here only because of that.
+But if the sun is in the proper position, it could give good photo opportunities.
+There is also the possibility of swimming if you step down to the hole, although the water is quite salty.

-After swimming in the pool and shower we had only one problem to solve – where to have dinner.
-We did not want to have it in the air-conditioned hotel restaurant, we wanted something REAL.
-The receptionist suggested us to go to Zaki restaurant.
-And we really value highly this suggestion.
-The food was excellent (mutton tikka, kebab, rice and noodles), fresh juices extremely tasty and it cost only 10 OMR for four people.
-It seemed that the place was also popular for locals – the tables were fully and many cars just drove to pick the food.
-We really loved it there, sitting sipping a mango or kiwi shake at the Zaki and just being part of the local life.
+After swimming in the pool and showering, we had only one problem to solve – where to have dinner.
+We didn’t want it in an air-conditioned hotel restaurant; we wanted something authentic.
+The receptionist suggested we go to Zaki restaurant.
+And we value this suggestion highly.
+The food was excellent (mutton tikka, kebab, rice, and noodles), the fresh juices were delicious, and it cost only 10 OMR for four people.
+The place seemed popular with locals—the tables were full, and many cars just drove by to pick up the food.
+We loved it there, sitting, sipping a mango or kiwi shake at the Zaki, and being part of the local life.